What to Do If You Are Being Sued in Florida

 Cases that do not settle proceed to trial, where a judge or jury determines liability and the amount of damages.
 After trial, a money judgment unlocks Florida’s collection toolkit: real property liens, bank and wage garnishment, debtor examinations under oath, and sheriff’s levy on non-exempt personal property.

-The period between being sued and having a judgment entered is the window that matters for asset protection.
+The period between being sued and having a judgment entered is the window that matters most.
 During that window, no creditor can garnish an account, record a lien, or force a sale.

 Which Assets Are at Risk in a Florida Lawsuit?